-Seth Center is senior fellow and director of the Brzezinski Institute’s Project on History and Strategy at the Center for Strategic and International Studies (CSIS).
+Seth Center is senior associate and director of the History and Strategy Project at the Center for Strategic and International Studies (CSIS).
 His work employs a historical lens to examine the contemporary national security agenda, develop applied history findings to inform responses to future challenges, and connect diplomatic and military historians to the policy community.

 Prior to joining CSIS, Dr. Center served at the National Security Council (NSC) and the U.S. Department of State.
 He served as director for National Security Strategy and History at the NSC from 2017-2019, where he helped conceptualize and write the 2017 National Security Strategy.
 Dr. Center joined the NSC staff as a historian in the fall of 2016 to document the evolution of key national security initiatives of the Obama administration including managing the China relationship, counterterrorism policy, Iran policy, and broader strategic questions.
 He provided historical context and lessons learned for the NSC across the 2017 presidential transition.
 As a State Department historian, he produced policy-supportive historical research and analysis on a broad array of subjects including the origins and conduct of the Iraq War, post-conflict and stabilization operations, strategic communications and public diplomacy, and the organization and development of U.S. diplomacy.
 He also supported the department’s lessons learned efforts in partnership with the U.S. military and the intelligence community.
 He has taught and lectured on U.S. foreign policy and international history at universities, the Foreign Service Institute, and professional military education institutions.
 Dr. Center received his Ph.D. in diplomatic history from the University of Virginia and his B.A. from Cornell University in history and government.